ksu-cs-textbooks/cis527/content/3-core-networking-services/05-assignment.md

 2. Ping a server on the internet at least 10 times.
 Take a **screenshot** of the output, clearly showing how many pings were sent.
 2. Use SNMP to query the number of ICMP requests sent from this system again.
 Take a **screenshot** with the result clearly highlighted in the terminal output.
 It should match the expected output based on the previous two screenshots.

+{{% notice tip%}}
-_You'll present those 3 screenshots as part of the grading process for this lab, so I recommend storing them on the desktop of that VM so they are easy to find._
+_You'll present those 3 screenshots as part of the grading process for this lab, so I recommend storing them on the desktop of that VM so they are easy to find. --Russ_
+{{% /notice %}}

 #### Resources